Polanas/ECS/README.md

 var camera = world.AddEntity().ChildOf(player).Name("camera");
 ```
 ### Prefabs
-Sometimes it's useful to have some kind of a base entity, which other entities can "inherit" components from — that's what prefabs are.
-They can also be used to change the value of all "inherited" components of all prefab instances.
+Sometimes it's useful to have some kind of a base entity, which other entities can inherit components from — that's what prefabs are.
+They can also be used to change the value of all inherited components of all prefab instances.
 ```cs
 var enemyPrefab = _world.AddPrefab()
     .Add<Position>()